stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

 #### OIDC authentication

 The following variables are active when `openondemand_auth` is `oidc`.
-This role uses the variables below plus a few required defaults to set the `osc.ood: ood_auth_openidc` [variable](https://github.com/OSC/ood-ansible#open-id-connect) - if the below is insufficent to correctly configure OIDC then set `ood_auth_openidc` directly.
+This role uses the variables below plus a few required defaults to set the `osc.ood: ood_auth_openidc` [variable](https://github.com/OSC/ood-ansible#open-id-connect) - if the below is insufficient to correctly configure OIDC then set `ood_auth_openidc` directly.

 - `openondemand_oidc_client_id`: Required.
 Client ID, as specified by the OIDC provider
 - `openondemand_oidc_client_secret`: Required.
 Client secret, as specified the OIDC provider (should be vault-protected).